lv8pv/kickstart-modular.nvim/README.md

 ```sh
 nvim
 ```

+> [!NOTE]
+> First time starting `nvim` will give an `Mason` error.
+This is nothing to worry about.
+It only happens when starting
+> nvim the first time.
+I has something do do with trying to set options while the Mason window is open.
+I will try to
+> fix this, but so far don't know how.

 That's it!
 Lazy will install all the plugins you have.
 Use `:Lazy` to view current plugin status.